 where yi is the value for the gridded dataset for site i, xi is in situ value for site i, and n is the number of sites.

-We evaluated the performance of the gridded datasets in capturing temporal variation in precipitation at nine focal ground stations that each had 44 or more years of data during 1970-2016.
-These included two precipitation records for Barro Colorado Island, BCICLEAR is the STRI meteorological record from the lab clearing area, which combines data from an automated tipping bucket with a manual rain gauge (the total in the manual rain gauge is distributed across days in accordance with the totals in the automated tipping bucket).
+We evaluated the performance of the gridded datasets in capturing seasonal variation in precipitation at nine focal ground stations that each had 44 or more years of data during 1970-2016.
+These included two precipitation records for Barro Colorado Island, BCICLEAR is the STRI meteorological record from the lab clearing area, which combines data from an automated tipping bucket with a manual rain gauge (an average of two manual gauges, with missing days filled by prorating the rainfall recorded at the end of the gap based on electronic sensor data)).
 BCI and the other seven stations were ACP sites monitored with electronic rain gauges.
 The nine sites ranged in mean annual rainfall from 2088 to 3947 mm/year during 1970-2016 (Figure 4).
 To evaluate performance in capturing seasonal variation, we first calculated the mean rainfall for each calendar month at each site for the year’s corresponding to each gridded dataset, then calculated Pearson correlation coefficients, and RMSE over the 12 calendar months for each site and dataset, and finally averaged these statistics over the nine sites for each dataset.
 To evaluate performance in capturing interannual variation, we calculated Pearson correlation coefficients and RMSE for total annual rainfall across years for each site and year, and then averaged the results over datasets.
 Missing values were not gap-filled, but simply omitted.
 Interannual variability could be assessed only for six gridded datasets with publicly available timeseries between 1979 and 2016.